Undergraduate Programs and Degree Options

 Dual Degree with Science Teaching Licensure

 Many undergraduate students in the Physics and Astronomy Department choose to double major.
 The most common choices for a double major with physics are astronomy or mathematics, although a schedule can be worked out for any combination of majors.
-If you are interested in a possible double major, please contact the Undergraduate Directors for more information.
+If you are interested in a possible double major, please contact the Director of Undergraduate Studies for more information.

-For further information about Undergraduate Degrees, contact the Undergraduate Program Directors.
+For further information about Undergraduate Degrees, contact the Director of Undergraduate Studies